Applying Your Skills

 Internships can be seen as mere rites of passage — ways to get some requisite experience to put on the resume before graduating college.

 At Warren Wilson, internships provide unique opportunities for you to apply the skills you’ve developed on-campus with our off-campus community.
-Internships are actively integrated into your experience, many times as an extension of a service-learning course or work experience.
+Internships are actively integrated into your experience via our holistic approach to advising, many times as an extension of a service-learning course or work experience.

 Take Austin Fust ’17: Like most students at Warren Wilson College, Austin found a way to meet her academic interests while also meeting the needs of her community.
 She conducted her senior Capstone research project in psychology as an intern at the Black Mountain Neuro Medical Treatment Center — learning the ways music can conjure memories for people with Alzheimer’s disease.